nominetresearch/microbit-networking-book-python/battleship/battleship.md

 Let’s also look at a miss situation (see the figure below).
 In this case, nothing should change on the opponent’s board.
-But, in the attacker’s display, in the top row, the rightmpst LED lights up to show a miss.
+But, in the attacker’s display, in the top row, the rightmost LED lights up to show a miss.

 ![Battleship game: An unfortunate miss!](Miss.jpg)